Guide to Third Party Mandates

 You could set this up to give access to a relative, friend or carer.
 As long as it’s someone you trust.

-You choose how long you’d like the Mandate or your trusted person's access to last.
-That could be just for a one-off cash withdrawal or up to 12 months’ regular access.
+You choose how long you’d like the Mandate or your trusted person's access to last, for up to 12 months in total.
+That could be just for a one-off cash withdrawal or regular access during this time.
 You’re in control.

 What’s the difference between a Third Party Mandate and a joint account?